 *Long hours: Some weddings we’ve done 14hr days which can feel like working two days in one (and before you go thinking that’s the only hours I work, I work between 40–80 hours a week depending on what month it is!).

 *Physically draining: You almost spend the whole day on your feet.
 By the end of the evening my eyes normally pack in and go fuzzy.
-I normally crouch down during ceremonies and speeches to avoid being in people’s way, which my legs don’t thank me for.
+I normally crouch down during ceremonies and speeches to avoid being in people’s way, which my knees don’t thank me for.
 We both have camera bags to carry as well as our cameras so the next morning feels like you’ve been out dancing all night.

 *Mentally: We can’t take our eyes off of anything; always searching for the next shot so it’s no wonder my eyes go fuzzy by the end of it all.
 As we try to bring something different to each wedding (and not relying on the same ‘safe’ shots at each one), it can be hard work coming up with new ideas.
 Before every weddings James and I discuss new ideas and things we’d like to do but when we’re there on the day that normally goes out the window as the day unfolds.
 You have to work with what you’ve got and find inspiration quickly.